SAP-archive/teched2020-ANA361/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2020 session called ANA361 - Integrating SAP Analytics Cloud and SAP Data Warehouse Cloud.

 ## Overview